mtelahun/account-engine/doc/STORIES.md

 #### Conversation
 - Use interim and leaf accounts to model the ledger hierarchy.
 Leaf accounts record transactions.
 Interim accounts aggregate the Dr and Cr columns of the accounts below them.
-- Accounts should be arranged by type: Assets, Liabilities, Capital, Revenue, Expense
+- ~~Accounts should be arranged by type: Assets, Liabilities, Capital, Revenue, Expense~~ This should be left to the caller since any non-trivial setup will have multiple additional ledgers in addtion to a General Ledger.
 #### Acceptance Criteria
 Given the caller supplies all required information, when a ledger is created, it will:
 - have a name
-- have a default accounting period template defined by the month and day of the first day of the period and the fiscal year
+- ~~have a default accounting period template defined by the month and day of the first day of the period and the fiscal year~~
-- have zero or more default interim periods defined
+- ~~have zero or more default interim periods defined~~
-- have one accounting period, which will be the current period.
-It's start and end dates will be defined relative to the default accounting period template.
+- ~~have one accounting period, which will be the current period.
+It's start and end dates will be defined relative to the default accounting period template.~~
+- have zero fiscal periods/years defined
 - have a root intermediate account with the name of the ledger, who's only purpose is to function as parent to all first level accounts
 - have no leaf accounts defined
 - have one journal defined: General Journal
 - have the ability to define an arbitrary number of journals
+- have zero or more subsidiary ledgers
+- have zero or more journals

 ### Create an account
 #### Card